tqvarnst/reactive-vs-servlet/README.md

 **NOTE:** The version of Hystrix used in the demo is actually using Java RX, which is a reactive library, however the servlet container is still using traditional servlet technologies.

 **NOTE:** More modern versions of Spring-Boot also provide a web server implemented using the Reactive system principles called Flux.
-However, since that is still a fairly new and rarely used feature of Spring Boot.
+However, that is still a fairly new and rarely used feature of Spring Boot.

 The demo uses Istio and particularly Jaeger tracing to visualise the calls between services.